Advanced-App-Dev-and-Deploy/Pong-OOP-Abstract-Classes/Abstract Class Lessons/08 FINAL Class/02 FINAL Classes Encapsulated Variables/ReadMe.txt

 - Mathematically, the definitions of circle and ellipse are based on two lines
 - is it possible to extend Shape to Point to Line to Ellipse to Circle
 - is it possible to extend Shape to Point to Line to Ellipse to Circle
+- Note: the answer is yes if you think about it abstractly differently